fimbullinter/wotan/packages/valtyr/README.md

 wotan -m @fimbul/valtyr
 ```

-`-f code-frame` refers to the TSLint core CodeFrameFormatter.

 The `-m @fimbul/valtyr` argument enables this package.
 It searches `tslint.json` (or `tslint.yaml`) files for configuration like TSLint does.
 It loads TSLint core rules as well as custom rules with the same rules as TSLint.
 It uses TSLint formatters to format the result.

 There are only minor differences: